OSU-CS362-F16/362Exercises/templates/hw2/README.md

 same method

 - Write a suite of JUnit tests to test the Card class
-- Write a suite of JUnit tests for each method of the Hand class **excluding the `permute` function**.
+- Write a suite of JUnit tests for each method of the CardCollection class **excluding the `permute` function**.

 ## Part 2b) The bug